 Adding a transfer

 It’s called Mermaid and it was just the right size for this dresser.
-(Unfortunately, this is a retired design that I didn’t have much luck finding when I did a quick search…sorry!)

 To apply a large transfer like this over all the moulding on the drawers, I made lots of cuts with a sharp razor blade as I went and added it in pieces.